 IKEA looks to increase impact first through its value-chain optimisation.
 Their starting point to create long-lasting change with suppliers is investing in them and their workers.
 The average length of relationships they hold with suppliers is 11 years.
 They worked with UNICEF Save The Children to manage problems of child labour in India and through their support, developed a code of conduct and a monitoring system which ensured that all suppliers would operate accordingly thereafter.

-GE has undertaken as part of its Healthymagination program to develop affordable products that address severe health issues have also involved alliances with social enterprises.
+GE has undertaken, as part of its Healthymagination programme, the development of affordable products that address severe health issues, which has also involved alliances with social enterprises.
 One problem GE decided to tackle was India’s high infant mortality, which is due in part to the lack of incubators for premature infants.
-GE’s R&D engineers spent months reinventing their incubator and dramatically reducing its cost but calculated that GE would still have to charge $2,000 for the product—far too much for Indian hospitals and clinics.
+GE’s R&D engineers spent months reinventing their incubator and dramatically reducing its cost but calculated that GE would still have to charge $2,000 for the product — far too much for Indian hospitals and clinics.
 GE then learned of Embrace, a social enterprise that had created a $200 incubator that could keep a baby warm for up to six hours by combining a sleeping bag with pads that could be heated in water.
 GE partnered with Embrace to distribute the product in India.